Dendy Sulistyawan

-Dendy Sulistyawan (born 12 October 1996) is an Indonesian professional footballer who plays as a forward for Liga 1 club Bhayangkara and the Indonesia national team.
+Dendy Sulistyawan (born 12 October 1996) is an Indonesian professional footballer who plays as a forward or winger for Liga 1 club Bhayangkara.
 He is also a Second Police Brigadier in the Indonesian National Police.

 Club career

 Persela Lamongan

 Dendy made his debut for Persela Lamongan from Persela U-21.
 He appeared with Persela in the 2015 Piala Presiden.
 While still playing in the kodim tournament, he scored in every match.
 Dendy joined in the squad of Persela for 2016 Indonesia Soccer Championship A. Dendy made his debut in 2016 against Persegres Gresik United in the first week.
 In the eighth week against PS Barito Putera, Dendy scored for the first time against Barito.

 Bhayangkara FC

 In 2017, Dendy signed a contract with Liga 1 club Bhayangkara.
 He made his debut on 20 April 2017 in a match against Perseru Serui, coming as a substitutes for Thiago Furtuoso in 57th minute.
 On 13 July 2017, he gave assists to Alsan Sanda in Bhayangkara's 2–1 win over Madura United.
 On 4 August 2017, Dendy made his first league goal for the club in Liga 1, opening the scoring in a 2–1 won against Arema at the Patriot Stadium, Bekasi.
 Dendy scored in 21st minutes and give another assists a opening goal by Paulo Sérgio in Bhayangkara's 3–2 win over Persiba Balikpapan on 8 October 2017.
 During the 2017 season, he made 21 league appearances and scored 2 goals for Bhayangkara.